List of Hello Kitty animated series

 There are several different Hello Kitty animated series, featuring the cartoon character Hello Kitty, from the Japanese company Sanrio.

 Hello Kitty's Furry Tale Theater (1987)

-Hello Kitty's Furry Tale Theater is a Japanese-American animated series co-produced by DIC Enterprises and animated by Toei Animation.
+Hello Kitty's Furry Tale Theater is a Japanese-American animated series co-produced by DIC Enterprises and MGM Television and animated by Toei Animation.
 The series featured Hello Kitty and her friends retelling their own versions of popular fairy tales and stories.
 Each of the 13 half-hour episodes consisted of two 11-minute cartoons, and they first aired on CBS from September 19 to December 12, 1987.